yuyizhong/O.A.T-Vietnamese-Cuisine/README.md

 Implementation:

+The home page contains rotating hero images which representing their individual messages:
+- “Original Ingredients”
+- “Authentic Recipe”
+- “Traditional Method”.

-The home page contains rotating hero images which representing their individual messages of “Original Ingredients”, “Authentic Recipe” and “Traditional Method”.
-The first letter of each phrase is highlighted in purple, which forms the restaurant name ‘O.A.T’.
-This will immediately make it evident to the user, what the purpose and believe of the website is.
+The first letter of each phrase is highlighted in purple, which forms the restaurant name ``O.A.T``.
+This immediately make it evident to the user, what the purpose and believe of the website is.

 ![Hero Image1](docs/readme_images/hero1.jpg)